 When you do your best to avoid a burn, but the sun gets the best of you anyway, give these a try.

-Herbs Soothe sunburn with herbs that are cooling, soothing, high in tannins, and promote wound healing.
-Consider green and black tea, plantain, comfrey, calendula, St. John's wort, witch hazel, chamomile, and lavender.
+Soothe sunburn with herbs that are cooling, soothing, high in tannins, and promote wound healing.
+Consider green and black tea, plantain, comfrey, Calendula, St. John's wort, witch hazel, chamomile, and lavender.
 Use these herbs in compresses, sprays, salves, and infused in vinegar.

 These methods work well alone and in combination.
 Cold compresses and baths are helpful in the early stages for immediate relief.
 Once the burn has cooled, salves and lotions can be great for healing skin.